hawkore/examples-spring-boot-mule4-kubernetes/README.md

     kubectl scale -n my-mule4-stack statefulset mule-worker-app --replicas=1
     ```

-2. Stop all Workers (scale to `0`) and see what happens when create new Quiz Responses (POST request) and GET stats from [Quiz REST Api console](http://mule-api.local/console)
+2. Stop all Workers (scale to `0`) and see what happens when create new Quizzes (POST request) and GET stats from [Quiz REST Api console](http://mule-api.local/console)

     _`totalReceived` should be increassed on every new received Quiz Response (POST request); `totalProcessed` and `totalDuplicated` should remain un-altered_